Differentiable Thermodynamic Phase-Equilibria for Machine Learning: Results

 Table~\ref{tab:single-sys-metrics} and Figure~\ref{fig:single-sys-violin} present the mean absolute error (MAE) obtained when fitting 50 individual \gls{lle} systems spanning a broad range of miscibility-gap widths.
 The MAE reflects the summed absolute deviation between the predicted and true compositions of both coexisting phases.
 Each violin in Figure~\ref{fig:single-sys-violin} represents a kernel density estimate over all system MAEs for a given solver configuration, including both our thermodynamically consistent DISCOMAX solver (shown in blue) and the surrogate neural-network solver (shown in red), each trained either with the Hessian loss, the Gibbs loss, or both, as described in the Loss Function Definitions subsection.

 Across all configurations, the proposed differentiable DISCOMAX solver consistently outperforms the surrogate baseline by a large margin.
-The best-performing configurations are DISCOMAX~H with a MAE of $0.015 \pm 0.017$ and DISCOMAX~H+G with $0.019 \pm 0.024$, compared to $0.101 \pm 0.067$ for the strongest surrogate variant (Surrogate~H+G), corresponding to an approximately $6.7\times$ MAE reduction.
+The best-performing configurations are DISCOMAX~H+G with an MAE of $0.016 \pm 0.017$ and DISCOMAX~H with $0.017 \pm 0.018$, compared to $0.109 \pm 0.064$ for Surrogate~H and $0.109 \pm 0.071$ for Surrogate~H+G, the strongest surrogate variants.
+The best surrogate variant has an approximately $6.8\times$ higher MAE relative to DISCOMAX~H+G, the best DISCOMAX variant.
 Thus, even when both auxiliary loss terms are applied, the surrogate solver remains substantially less accurate.
-The gap is even more pronounced without Hessian loss; the surrogate model trained with the Gibbs loss alone (Surrogate~G, as proposed by~\cite{hoffmannJIRASEKMachinelearnedExpressionExcess2025}) yields $\mathrm{MAE}$ of $0.258 \pm 0.186$ (approximately $17\times$ higher than DISCOMAX~H), while the surrogate alone reaches $\mathrm{MAE}$ of $0.419 \pm 0.302$ (approximately $28\times$ higher).
+The gap is even more pronounced without Hessian loss; the surrogate model trained with the Gibbs loss alone (Surrogate~G, as proposed by~\cite{hoffmannJIRASEKMachinelearnedExpressionExcess2025}) yields $\mathrm{MAE}$ of $0.253 \pm 0.153$ (approximately $16\times$ higher than DISCOMAX~H+G), while the surrogate alone reaches $\mathrm{MAE}$ of $0.413 \pm 0.308$ (approximately $26\times$ higher).
 By contrast, all DISCOMAX variants deliver good predictions, and incorporating the Hessian loss yields the greatest improvements, as reflected by consistently lower MAE/RMSE and near-unity $R^2$ values, as also shown in Table~\ref{tab:single-sys-metrics}.
-Even the pure DISCOMAX method without any auxiliary loss performs about $2.8\times$ better than the best surrogate method (Surrogate~H+G) and about $7.2\times$ better than the previously proposed Surrogate~G method, in terms of MAE.
+Even the pure DISCOMAX method without any auxiliary loss performs about $5.7\times$ better than the best surrogate methods and about $13\times$ better than the previously proposed Surrogate~G method, in terms of MAE.
 Especially considering the discretization width of $0.01$, these results can be considered satisfactory for the DISCOMAX solver.